-Here at ID Technology, we currently operate six label plants – five in the US and one in Canada – so we make a lot of labels.
+Here at ID Technology, we currently operate seven label plants – five in the US and two in Canada – so we make a lot of labels.

 Many of the labels we sell are beautifully printed, using flexo or digital technology, ready to be applied to our customer’s products.
 We also make a lot of blank labels that are used on print/apply labelers or tabletop printers – these are usually applied to logistic items such as shipping cases, shrink-wrapped trays and pallets.
 The barcodes that are printed on the labels are used to ensure the packages are correctly routed through the supply chain to their final destination.

 The business for blank thermal and thermal transfer labels is very competitive and there are lots of companies to buy from.
 When you look at blank labels, it is easy to think that they are all the same and it is ok to buy the cheapest.
 This is far from correct and here is an example that shows this:

 A distribution center for a large sports products company uses our 350 high-speed printer-applicator system to print and apply labels to products of various sizes.
 While the equipment was working really well, the customer was having difficulty maintaining good print quality (a barcode scanner installed right after the labeling system would often reject the barcodes) and also was having to replace printheads more often than would normally be expected.

 Our local service tech, Michael, called at the plant to check out the situation and found nothing amiss with the equipment, but the customer was correct in that the print quality wasn’t as good as it should be.
 To be able to produce scannable barcodes the print engine darkness setting was turned to maximum.
 Clearly, something wasn’t quite right.